Hi! I’m Maddie!

 And best of all- I didn’t just feel like myself again; I felt like a brighter, fuller version of myself.
-I could finally step into my role as a present and joyful Mother, partner, and friend again.
+I could finally step into my role as a present and joyful Mother, partner, and friend.

 I used to survive my days overwhelmed by anxiety and running on empty.
 Now, I thrive while nourishing my body and mind and being a present and joyful mama; grateful that anxiety and poor health no longer control my life.

 Truth be told, this journey wasn’t an easy one.
-I often felt lonely, confused, and wished I had some sort of personal guide to help me along the way.
-That’s exactly why I became a certified Holistic Health Coach.
+I often felt lonely, confused, and wished I had more encouragement (and maybe a little more comedic relief :P) to help me along the way.
+That’s exactly why I do what I do now.

 Experience continues to show me I’m not the only woman that has been under-nourished and overwhelmed by physical and mental health, as well as feeling dismissed by doctors, specialists, and worse, other mothers.
-And I think there’s an epidemic of women that can relate.
+And I think there are a lot of women that can relate.

 I want to change that.